 Two goals (Crisis Services One and Two) are included in the Addendum to update data previously reported.
-The newly report data provides more complete information and did not change the previously reported status of the goals.
+The newly reported data provides more complete information.
+The status of these goals did not change.

 II.
 MOVEMENT FROM SEGREGATED TO INTEGRATED SETTINGS